Consensys/doc.teku/docs/Reference/CLI/Subcommands/Slashing-Protection.md

 ## `export`

-Exports the slashing protection database in [Minimal] format.
+Exports the slashing protection database in the [validator client interchange format] format.

 ### config-file